 Restoring the natural environment along our motorways is important to local communities and us.
 We do this through our major construction projects - for example, the West Gate Tunnel Project in Melbourne will plant 170,000 trees and one million shrubs.
 In our day-to-day operations we look for sites next to our motorways that we can regenerate.

-We’ve partnered with Landcare Australia and local artists to restore targeted sites, including:
+We’ve partnered with Landcare Australia and local artists to restore targeted sites, including (as at 30 June 2023):

 - a one-hectare site next to CityLink (Melbourne) where natural ecosystem restoration was combined with the installation of a striking public artwork, Habitat Filter, built with recycled materials.
 The artwork has built-in nesting boxes for birds and bats and solar panels to offset night-time lighting.